 6. Muscular Necrosis

 When infected with muscular necrosis, cherry shrimps form a whitish coloration on their back.
-Actually, the muscle tissue on the back part of the shrimp takes a whitish color.
+Actually, the muscle tissue on the back part of the shrimp is a whitish color.
 The white coloration starts from the tail area and eventually moves to the head till it covers the whole rump.

 Necrosis is a biological term that refers to the destruction of one or several cells of a living animal.
 It results in a decomposition or inflammatory reaction of the surrounding cells and tissue.